TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

-This is a typical composer.json file without much fanciness: It's a `typo3-cms-extension`, some author and license information, a "I need at least 9.5.0 of cms-core" dependency, and a "hey autoloader, find class names starting with Lolli\Enetcache in the Classes/ directory" specification.
+This is a typical composer.json file without much fanciness: It's a `typo3-cms-extension`, some author and license information, a "I need at least 9.5.0 of cms-core" dependency, and a "hey autoloader, find class names starting with :php:`Lolli\Enetcache` in the Classes/ directory" specification.

 The extension already contains some unit tests that extend form typo3/testing-framework`s base unit test class in directory :file:`Tests/Unit/Hooks` (stripped)::